 At the start, the subjects predicted how well they thought they would do.
 After after each session they had to record how difficult it had been to generate new names.

 One of the researchers’ key findings was that practice increasingly hindered divergent thinking as the day progressed.
 As it turns out, “people are prone to habitual thinking late in the day,” Brucks explains.
 “They’re even less likely to diverge from already well-traveled cognitive pathways.”
-And contrary to the stereotype of creative geniuses staying up late, people who did their brainstorming at 11 p.m. had the worst productivity over time.
+And contrary to the stereotype of creative geniuses staying up late, people who did their team brainstorming activities at 11 p.m. had the worst productivity over time.

 Oddly, the researchers discovered that subjects thought the idea-generating process got easier the more they practiced.
 In fact, they were actually were producing fewer and fewer good ideas.